Everton F.C.: Early grounds

+Goodison Park

 Goodison Park, the first major football stadium to be built in England, was opened in 1892.
 Goodison Park has staged more top-flight football games than any other ground in the United Kingdom and was the only English club ground to host a semi-final at the 1966 FIFA World Cup.
 It was also the first English ground to have under-soil heating and the first to have two tiers on all sides.
 The church grounds of St Luke the Evangelist are adjacent to the corner of the Main Stand and the Howard Kendall Gwladys Street End.

 On match days, in a tradition going back to 1962, players walk out to the tune "Johnny Todd", played in the arrangement used when it was the theme song for Z-Cars.
 It is a traditional Liverpool children's song collected in 1890 by Frank Kidson and tells the story of a sailor betrayed by his lover while away at sea.
 On two occasions in 1994, the club walked out to different songs.
 In August 1994, the club played 2 Unlimited's song "Get Ready For This".
 A month later, the club used a reworking of the Creedence Clearwater Revival classic "Bad Moon Rising".
 Both songs were met with complete disapproval by Everton fans.

-Training facilities

-From 1966 to 2007, Everton trained at Bellefield in the West Derby area of Liverpool.
-The club moved to the Finch Farm training complex in Halewood in 2007.
-The training ground houses both the Everton first team and the youth academy.
+Starting from the 2025-26 season, Goodison Park will be home to Everton's women's team, as the men's team moves to Everton Stadium.
+This will make it the largest dedicated women's football stadium in the UK.

-Everton Stadium
+Hill Dickinson Stadium

-There have been indications since 1996 that Everton will move to a new stadium.
-The original plan was for a new 60,000-seat stadium, but in 2000 a proposal was submitted to build a 55,000-seat stadium as part of the King's Dock regeneration.
-This proposal was unsuccessful as Everton failed to generate the £30 million needed for a half stake in the stadium project, and the city council rejected the proposal in 2003.
-Late in 2004, driven by the Liverpool Council and the Northwest Development Corporation, the club entered talks with Liverpool F.C. about sharing a proposed stadium on Stanley Park.
-However, negotiations broke down as Everton failed to raise 50% of the costs.
-On 11 January 2005, Liverpool announced that ground-sharing was not a possibility and proceeded to plan its own Stanley Park Stadium.
+Talks regarding a new Everton stadium began in 1996.
+The original plan was for a 60,000-seat stadium, followed by a proposal for a 55,000-seat stadium at King's Dock, which was rejected due to funding issues.
+In 2004, Everton entered talks with Liverpool F.C. about sharing a proposed stadium on Stanley Park, but negotiations broke down as Everton could not raise 50% of the costs.

-Following a unanimous approval by Liverpool City Council to grant planning permission in July 2021, work by contractors, Laing O'Rourke, began on the new stadium on 10 August 2021.
-The first phase involved infilling the dock with 500,000 cubic metres of sea-dredged sand, and so 2,500 vertical concrete piles have been inserted.
-Its capacity will be 52,888.
-It is due to open for the start of the 2024-25 season, replacing Goodison Park at an estimated cost of £760 million.
+Everton secured planning permission for the new Everton Stadium stadium in July 2021.
+Construction began in August 2021, with contractors Laing O'Rourke leading the project.
+The first phase involved infilling the dock with 500,000 cubic metres of sea-dredged sand and installing 2,500 vertical concrete piles.
+The stadium will have a capacity of 52,888 and is set to open for the start of the 2025–26 season, replacing Goodison Park, at an estimated cost of £760 million.
+16 May 2025 the stadium's first title sponsor was announced as Hill Dickinson, renaming the stadium to the Hill Dickinson Stadium.